28 Justifiable Excuses To Work From Home

 Excuses to work from home

-We asked our list of contributors to share their best excuses to work from home (WFH).
-We received 200+ responses and organized the best ones into categories below.
-Click one of a link below to jump to a category:
+We asked our list of contributors to share their best excuses to work from home.
+We received 200+ reasons to work from home and organized the best ones into two categories.
+Click one of the links below to jump to the category you’re looking for

 1. Dental emergency